-Universities survey says IB develops key skills in students
+Universities survey says IB develops independent inquiry in students

 The DP scores top for ‘encouraging independent inquiry’ (94% of admissions officers saying the programme develops this ‘well’ or ‘very well’) and preparing students to thrive at university, for which all admissions officers interviewed give the programme a ‘well’ or ‘very well’ rating.